Share price information and charts, calculators and historical share prices.

 7. Board membership and other appointments

-7.1 Board appointments and removals; selection of the Chairman, Senior Independent Director and Chief Executive Officer; membership and chairmanship of board committees, following recommendations from the Nomination and Succession Committee.
+7.1 Board appointments and removals; selection of the Chair, Senior Independent Director and Chief Executive Officer; membership and chairmanship of board committees, following recommendations from the Nomination and Succession Committee.

 7.2 Succession planning.